 - Place sliced beef in ziplock plastic bag (gallon sized) and pour in marinade.
 Ensure it is evenly coating the meat and place in the refrigerator overnight.

-- Remove beef from bag and pat dry with paper towels (drying with a paper towel will speed cooking time).
+- Remove beef slices from the bag and pat dry with paper towels (drying with a paper towel will speed cooking time).
 The excess marinade can be discarded.

 - Lay the jerky strips a single layer on dehydrator trays and set your food dehydrator at 160 degrees. (this can be done on wire racks in the oven as well)

-- Dehydrate, rotating racks each hour, for 4 hours, or until the beef jerky is dry and cracks when you bend it.
+- Rotating racks each hour during the dehydration process, for 4 hours, or until the beef jerky is dry and cracks when you bend it.

 Notes